1.2 Use R as a Fancy Calculator

 1.2.1 Add comments using “#”

-The first item we will cover is about adding comments.
-In R, you can add comments using the pound sign #.
-In each line, anything after # are comments, which will be ignored by R. Let’s see an example,
+Before we get started, the first item we will cover is adding comments for codes.
+In R, you can use the hash character # at any position of a given line to initiate a comment, and anything after # will be ignored by R. Let’s see an example,

 #> [1] 5.5